Black Steel in the Hour of Chaos

 "Black Steel in the Hour of Chaos" is a song on the American hip hop group Public Enemy's 1988 album, It Takes a Nation of Millions to Hold Us Back.
 It was released as a single in 1989.
 The song tells the story of a conscientious objector who makes a prison escape.
 It is built on a high-pitched piano sample from Isaac Hayes' "Hyperbolicsyllabicsesquedalymistic", from 1969's Hot Buttered Soul.

 Song

 The vocals are mostly by lead rapper Chuck D, with sidekick Flavor Flav appearing between verses, seemingly speaking to Chuck over the phone.
 Flavor went to another room and called the studio to achieve this effect.

 It features a slower, more melodic beat than other songs on It Takes a Nation of Millions to Hold Us Back.
 Aside from the aforementioned Hayes sample, the song samples "Little Green Apples" by The Escorts and "Living for the City" by Stevie Wonder.

 The lines in the scratch breaks – "Now they got me in a cell" and "Death Row/What a brother knows" – are samples from "Bring the Noise", another song on the same album.

 The lyric "anti-nigger machine" became the title of a song on the group's next album, Fear of a Black Planet.

+B-Side

+"B-Side Wins Again" is a song that was not featured on It Takes a Nation of Millions to Hold Us Back but only featured on the 2014 deluxe edition of the album, it was originally recorded around in 1987 before or after the Yo!
+Bum Rush the Show era.

+The song was remixed with other samples on the next album, Fear of a Black Planet.